 Around this time, he also continued to get involved in music, with much of his interest focused on the still emerging world of rap.
 He started writing his first raps in high school, and in the mid-1980s started a group with two others called CIA.
 The group, and Cube in particular, soon caught the attention of another up-and-coming rapper, Andre Romelle Young, better known as Dr. Dre.

-Together, the two teamed up with a small crew of other young rappers (DJ Yella, Eazy-E and MC Ren) to form N.W.A.
-(Niggaz With Attitude).
+Together, the two teamed up with a small crew of other young rappers (DJ Yella, Eazy-E and MC Ren) to form N.W.A (Niggaz Wit Attitudes).